 So – do your homework: Get together with a targeting expert prior to your gig.
 Set up a strategy including social media campaign and content creation.
 Be aware that you will have the chance to produce some high-class imagery and video material.
 Get into current hype-topics like Facebook live and work out a plan of how you might use those channels.

-Important – encourage your fans to produce content around your gigs.
+Important – encourage your fans to produce content around your support gig.
 Give something back like track snippets etc. Monitor the activity on your channels and try to keep up.

 5. Prep-time is key